Convert character, numeric, integer, or POSIXct datetimes to POSIXct.

 isJulian

-Logical value determining whether datetime should be interpreted as a Julian date with day of year as a decimal number.
+Logical value specifying whether datetime should be interpreted as a Julian date using day-of-year notation.

 quiet